Common Questions

 A qualified naturopathic doctor is one who has completed a four-year, full-time program at an accredited school of naturopathic medicine.
 Following the completion of an accredited program, NDs must write and pass standardized North American board exams known as the Naturopathic Physicians Licensing Examinations (NPLEX) or Entry to Practice exams in Ontario (CONO) in order to qualify for regulation/licensing.

-Quebec The QANM continues its struggle for regulation in Quebec.
+Quebec: The QANM continues its struggle for regulation in Quebec.
 Efforts are ongoing to move their file forward within the Office of Professionals which is responsible for regulation.

-New Brunswick NBAND has completed draft title protection legislation which will ensure only qualified NDs in the province are able to use the title Naturopathic Doctor.
+New Brunswick: NBAND has completed draft title protection legislation which will ensure only qualified NDs in the province are able to use the title Naturopathic Doctor.
 They continue to work with the Ministry of Health to move the proposed legislation forward.
 In the meantime, as in other unregulated jurisdictions, many NDs maintain an out-of-province registration in a regulated jurisdiction.

-Prince Edward Island NDs in PEI have been consistent in approaching government for regulation.
+Prince Edward Island: NDs in PEI have been consistent in approaching government for regulation.
 With the announcement of umbrella legislation for health professionals the PEIAND is once again engaged in discussions with the Minister and staff on the importance of moving forward and including naturopathic doctors in the legislation.